-Let’s Go On an Adventure!
+Let’s Go On An Bali Adventure!

-This tour uncovers the hidden beauties of East Bali where the Karangasem kingdom still lies today.
+This Bali trip uncovers the hidden beauties of East Bali where the Karangasem kingdom still lies today.
 Our first stop will be one of the 9 most important Balinese temples and so-called guardian of the East – Pura Luhur Lempuyang.
 The complex consists of several temples with the highest one located at 1715m above sea level and some 1700 stairs leading to it.
 Luckily for you, we will climb only a couple of dozen stairs that lead to the Lempuyang temple itself.
 Through its main gate, you will have a picturesque view of Mount Agung.
-This place is certainly known thanks to famous mirror pictures of this scenery and you are welcome to take yours here, too.
+This place is certainly known thanks to famous mirror pictures of Bali scenery and you are welcome to take yours here, too.

 See the hidden beauty of East Bali

 Next stop will be the royal bath of Tirta Gangga.
 Built in 1946, this mix of maze, statues, and ponds used to be the King's summer house and today is a perfect place to just enjoy and relax for both locals and tourists.
-It is a very popular destination thanks to the beautiful atmosphere of a well-kept garden and opportunity to take a picture as you are feeding large carps in the ponds.
+It is a very popular Bali destination thanks to the beautiful atmosphere of a well-kept garden and opportunity to take a picture as you are feeding large carps in the ponds.
 The direct translation of the name Tirta means blessed water and Gangga comes from the Ganges, the holy river in India.
 At certain ceremony days, people from nearby villages will come in colorful processions with offerings and the sounds of the gamelan music.

 We will have lunch near the Tirta Gangga and afterwards, we will head to Ujung water palace.
-This marvelous complex used to be a getaway place for the royal family to enjoy their days off.
+This marvelous complex used to be a getaway place for the Bali royal family to enjoy their days off.
 It consists of three large ponds connected with charming pathways, bridges and buildings made combining the Balinese and European architecture.
 This place also has a beautiful view on mounts Agung and lush green vegetation on the north side and sea on the southeast.

-Our last stop before returning to our resort in Padangbai will be the village of Tenganan.
-It is one of the last few places where the Balinese still hold on to their special traditions, unlike any others.
+Our last stop before returning to our diving resort in Padangbai will be the village of Tenganan.
+It is one of the last few places where the Balinese still hold on to their special Bali traditions, unlike any others.
 You will be able to walk through the village, study the traditional architecture and learn about local arts and crafts.
 You can enter almost every house and find here local craftsmen busy with carving wooden masks, creating basketry products or weaving cloths.

 East Bali Tour Interesting Facts: